Skip to main content

 6. LING 100/H101/B101, in which students complete and defend a one-credit senior thesis.
 This course constitutes the comprehensive requirement for the major.

-Contact the Modern Languages Department, the Spanish Department, and the Classics Department to find out the necessary courses to complete the language part of this special major.
+Contact the Modern Languages Department, the Spanish Department, and the Classics Department to find out the necessary courses to complete the language part of this major.
 An unofficial list of language requirements is available here.

 Some work in each foreign language included in the major must be done in the student’s junior or senior year.